-Using Membrane Router you can setup a high availability cluster of Web Services.
-But you can also use the router for a cluster of HTTP servers.
+Using Membrane API Gateway you can set up a high availability cluster of Services.
+But you can also use the gateway for a cluster of HTTP servers.

 How it works